Plastic Bertrand: Early life and bands

 Jouret was born in Brussels to a French father and Ukrainian mother.
-At the age of nine, he became a singer and drummer in the 'Buffalo Scouts Band', a group he formed with the Boy Scouts, which performed covers of Rolling Stones songs.
-He then formed a band called The Pelicans, who performed at parties.
-They changed their name to Passing the Time, extending their act in bars, clubs and at festivals along the Dutch and Belgian coast.
+At the age of nine, he became a singer and drummer in the Buffalo Scouts Band, a group he formed with the Boy Scouts, which performed covers of Rolling Stones songs.
+He then formed a band called The Pelicans, which performed at parties.
+They changed their name to Passing the Time, presenting their act in bars, in clubs and at festivals along the Dutch and Belgian coasts.
 Later he was hired by pirate radio station Radio Veronica.

 Meanwhile, he continued his education at the Music Academy studying music theory and percussion, passing his degree at the Athénée Adolphe Max.
 Whilst awaiting admission to the Royal Conservatory of Music in Brussels, he spent a year at the Saint-Luc Institute studying design.

-In 1973 he entered the Conservatory to study music theory, percussion and music history.
+In 1973, he entered the Conservatory to study music theory, percussion and music history.
 Influenced by the punk movement, he formed the band Hubble Bubble in 1974, sharing his time between study at the Conservatory, rehearsals and concerts with the band, and work as stage manager at the Theatre des Galeries.
-In 1978 Hubble Bubble released their first of two albums, also titled Hubble Bubble.
-Jouret is credited as the songwriter, singer and drummer under the name "Roger Junior".
-Unfortunately, the group's bass player was killed in an accident returning from a rehearsal, and the group disbanded.
+In 1975, Hubble Bubble released their first of two albums, also titled Hubble Bubble.
+Jouret is credited as the songwriter, singer and drummer under the name Roger Junior.
+The group's bass player was killed in an accident returning from a rehearsal, and the group disbanded.

-The band manager of Hubble Bubble (Bernard Schol) presented Roger Jouret to the singer/composer/producer Lou Deprijck who had just recorded "Ca plane pour moi" in studio with vocals he performed.